PIPERACILLIN AND TAZOBACTAM- piperacillin sodium and tazobactam sodium injection, powder, for solution

 Bacteriostatic water/benzyl alcohol

-Dilution of the Reconstituted Piperacillin and Tazobactam Solution for Adult Patients and Pediatric Patients Weighing over 40 kg
+Dilution of the Reconstituted Piperacillin and Tazobactam for Injection Solution for Adult Patients and Pediatric Patients Weighing over 40 kg

-Reconstituted piperacillin and tazobactam for injection solutions in single dose vials should be further diluted (recommended volume per dose of 50 mL to 150 mL) in a compatible intravenous solution listed below.
+Reconstituted piperacillin and tazobactam for single-dose vials should be further diluted (recommended volume per dose of 50 mL to 150 mL) in a compatible intravenous solution listed below.
 Administer by infusion over a period of at least 30 minutes.
 During the infusion it is desirable to discontinue the primary infusion solution.

 Compatible Intravenous Solutions for Single-Dose Vials